RasaHQ/rasa-sdk/README.md

     git tag 1.2.0 -m "next release"
     git push origin 1.2.0 --tags
     ```
-    travis will build this tag and push a package to
+    GitHub Actions will build this tag and push a package to
     [pypi](https://pypi.python.org/pypi/rasa-sdk).
 5. **If this is a minor release**, a new release branch should be created
   pointing to the same commit as the tag to allow for future patch releases,